pouchcontainer/blog/blog-cn/PouchContainer Engineering-Quality.md

 # 0. Preface

-With the continuous iteration and improvement of [PouchContainer] (https://github.com/alibaba/pouch), the project has grown larger, which has attracted many external developers to participate in the development of the project.
+With the continuous iteration and improvement of [PouchContainer](https://github.com/alibaba/pouch), the project has grown larger, which has attracted many external developers to participate in the development of the project.
 Because each contributor's coding habits are different, the code reviewer's responsibility is not only to focus on logical correctness and performance issues, but also on code style, because a unified code specification is a prerequisite for maintaining project code maintainability.
 In addition to the unified project code style, the coverage and stability of test cases is also the focus of the project.
 In simple terms, in the absence of regression test cases, how do you ensure that each code update does not affect existing features?

 This article shares PouchContainer's practices in code style specifications and golang unit test cases.